-By now you may be wondering why this chapter has any relevance to a book on planning.
-It is important because sites are often managed by organisations which do not have, or have not expressed, any policies.
-In the absence of clear guidance, all our actions as site managers should be underpinned by a personal ethos.
-The easiest way to justify the case for conservation management to be guided by ethics is to consider the alternative.
-Can we make even very simple decisions without values or ethics?
-Consider this: It was decided on an extremely beautiful, wild and remote coastal site to provide information signs for visitors.
-This was important because visitors needed information to help them find their way around, to find out where and when they could see the wildlife, including birds and seals.
+Consider this example: It was decided on an extremely beautiful, wild and remote coastal site to provide information signs for visitors (Fig. 8.2).
+This was important because visitors needed information to help them find their way around and discover when and where they could see the wildlife, including birds and seals.
 Because the sea cliffs are very dangerous signs were also needed to address serious health and safety considerations.
 A commercial consultancy was contracted to provide the signs, but, unfortunately, they did not appear to have any guiding ethos or, indeed, sensitivity.
-The signs that they produced contained all the necessary information but, for some reason, the designer had chosen a startlingly garish style.
+The signs that they produced contained all the necessary information but, the designer had chosen a startlingly garish style.
 The oblong signs were divided diagonally: one half a dazzling orange the other an equally strong and complementary blue.
 Complementary colours are used when designers want vibrancy in design, usually when they need to draw the viewers' attention to something.
-So, from purely a design perspective, where the intention was to attract attention and convey information, the signs met the design brief.
-But, in the setting of a wild and wonderful Atlantic coastline the proposed signs would have shone out like glaring beacons.
-They may have been informative, but they would also have insulted the senses and sensitivities of visitors.
+So, from a purely design perspective, where the intention was to attract attention and convey information, the signs met the design brief.
+But, in the setting of a wild and wonderful Atlantic coastline, the proposed signs would have shone out like glaring beacons.
+They may have been informative, but they would also have assaulted the senses and sensitivities of visitors.

 What if the managers had shared their management ethic with the designers?
-It could, for example, have been a much simplified version of Leopold's (1949) land ethic: 'A thing is right when it preserves integrity and beauty, wrong when it tends otherwise.'
+It could, for example, have been a much simplified version of Leopold's (1949) land ethic: 'A thing is right when it preserves integrity and beauty, wrong when it tends otherwise'.
 Ethics will, at the very least, give guidance and provide some consistency when making decisions.
 Each individual decision might be minor and seemingly of little consequence, but a sequence of misguided and inconsistent decisions will have a much greater impact.